 Terrorist threat worldwide bulletin.

-There is a high threat of kidnapping against foreigners in Mali, including in the south.
+There is an ongoing high threat of kidnapping against foreigners in Mali, including in the south.
+We continue to receive information indicating extremists may be planning kidnapping operations in Mali, including in Bamako.
+Foreigners, western mining interests, aid workers and long-term expatriates are possible targets.
 A number of terrorist groups are active in Mali and have the intent and capability to kidnap foreigners.
 Criminal gangs have also carried out kidnappings for terrorist groups in return for financial reward.
-Foreigners, western mining interests, aid workers and long-term residents of Mali are possible targets.

 There have been many recent incidents of foreigners, including Australians, being kidnapped in Mali.
 On 7 February 2017, a Colombian national was kidnapped in southern Mali, approximately 300km from Bamako.
 On 25 December 2016, a French aid worker was kidnapped in Gao, northern Mali.
 In addition to these most recent incidents, between 2012 and 2017, several French, Swiss and Algerian citizens were kidnapped in Mali.
 Some were killed.

 Given the ongoing high threat of kidnapping, Australians in Mali, including in the south, should seek professional security advice and have appropriate personal security measures in place.

 The Australian Government's longstanding policy is that it does not make payments or concessions to kidnappers.
 The Australian Government considers that paying a ransom increases the risk of further kidnappings, including of other Australians.
 For more information about kidnapping, see our